 Accommodation is based on twin and multi-bed rooms.
 Tasty food is provided along the way.
 The luggage is carried by the mules; you will only need to carry one daysack yourself.

-You will be walking in small groups with a minimum of 7 people and a maximum of 12.
+You will be walking in small groups with a maximum of 12 persons.
 The trek takes place in any weather.
 The participants are responsible for insurance.

 The tour is led by the very friendly and experienced outdoor guide, Hansueli Weber, who is also a mule trekking specialist and mule packer.
 Three of his affectionate mules will also be joining you on the trek.

-Iffigenalp (Lenk) to Sion, Sunday, 13 up to and including Tuesday, 15 August 2017.
-Arrive at Iffigenalp at 9am.
+Iffigenalp (Lenk) to Sion, Sunday, 12 up to and including Tuesday, 14 August 2018.
+Start at Iffigenalp at 9am.
 Overnight stay the night before on Iffigenalp or arrival by bus from Lenk train station 8.28 am.

 1. Stage: Iffigenalp (Lenk) - Lac Tzeusier, overnight stay at Gîte de Lourantze